 All candidates, regardless of sponsorship, should submit the information.
 It must demonstrate that they have the financial resources to cover their stay and back trip.

 If students are staying in a private residence, then they must have access to three hundred and fifty DKK per day.
 This includes if they are staying in a hotel, the sum must be higher, five hundred DKK per day.
+Insufficient funding could result in the rejection of the application.

 15.)
 The acknowledgment of the last two assessment years' Indian income tax returns serves as proof of financial support.